 Greg Clark, Director of Product Management at Open Text, discusses the trend towards extracting more value from content

 Information is driving innovation and growth but it is also causing some business interruption.
 There is a shift in the market.
 We know there are some big pain points, but they are really not driving information governance projects.
-It is really about extracting value from the content you have in your enterprise.
+It is really about extracting value from the data you have in your enterprise.
 Focusing on uncovering value is where information governance is headed.

 Information governance today focuses on uncovering nuggets of information and this is a really key part of the strategy going forward for organizations.